rubixcube199/dots-hyprland/README.md

     <h3></h3>
 </div>

- - who says cinnamon is most windows-like?
+ - Who says cinnamon is most windows-like?
+ - See the main branch for dependencies
+ - Load bar with `eww open winbar`
+ - Enjoy! maybe add an Activate Lincox and it'll be perfect ;)

  # Screenshots
  ![dots-hyprland](./screenshot.png)